 Wireless site surveying can be broken down into a series of steps whose shared goal is to optimally design and deploy a wireless network.
 Let's take a look at the main steps you should always consider when learning how to do a wireless site survey, also referred to as an RF site survey:

-The Discover mode provides a quick snapshot of nearby WiFi networks, and it’s useful in situations that don’t call for a comprehensive WiFi site survey.
+The Inspector mode provides a quick snapshot of nearby WiFi networks, and it’s useful in situations that don’t call for a comprehensive WiFi site survey.
 The second mode, Survey, can be activated with a single click, and this is the mode you want to use to perform a comprehensive WiFi site survey.

 To get started, download the free edition of NetSpot and install it.
 To perform a WiFi Site survey you’ll need paid version of NetSpot to be activated (Home, PRO, or Enterprise).
 For more details about the licenses available, please check here.